clandrew/Spritesheet2Gif/README.md

 The code is organized as a Visual Studio 2019 solution.
 The solution consists of two projects.
 * Spritesheet2Gif - This is a .NET exe, a Windows Forms program written in C#.
 It's responsible for the UI.
 * Native - This is a DLL written in C++.
 It's responsible for image encoding and decoding using WIC.

+The solution is built for x86/x64 architecture.
+Tested on Windows 10 May 2019 Update.